 - Some types of cancer (breast, colon, liver, and mouth)

 - Bone damage

 Likewise, alcoholism causes countless mental health problems, including:

 - Bipolar disorder

 In addition, alcohol addiction is associated with many issues that a person can face on a personal level.
 It works to destroy relationships, leads to money loss, jeopardizes a person’s safety, and affects performance at work.

 Types of Alcohol Addiction Treatment Programs

-People aiming to recover from alcoholism have a few treatment options that are worth looking into to take the first step in their healing journey.
-In this section, we provide an overview of each type of alcohol addiction treatment and who it’s most suitable for.
+People aiming to recover from alcoholism have a few substance abuse treatment options that are worth looking into to take the first step in their healing journey.
+This section provides an overview of each type of alcohol addiction treatment and who it’s most suitable for.

 People in an inpatient treatment plan are admitted into an alcohol addiction rehab facility to live there for as long as their recovery requires.
 The average stay in this center usually starts at a minimum of 28 days and may extend to three months based on the severity of the addiction.

 Some benefits of this treatment program include: